-So, as long as you have traffic (and has a upward trend of the same, which you can check using tools like SEMrush) and you are converting them well, you don’t need to worry much about domain authority.
+So, as long as you have traffic (and an upward trend of the same, which you can check using tools like SEMrush) and you are converting them well, you don’t need to worry much about domain authority.

 1) Link Explorer

-You can check domain authority and page authority using Moz’s official tool, the Link Explorer.
-(It does require you to login but that’s something not many would mind).
+You can check domain authority and page authority using Moz’s official tool, Link Explorer.
+(It does require you to log in but that’s something not many would mind).

-I simply entered Ahrefs as the domain to check the authority of and here is the result.
+I simply entered Ahrefs as the domain to check the authority and here is the result.

 Ahrefs has a domain auhtority of 76.

 In case you want the page authority, you can select the “exact page” option from the dropdown of the URL box and that will give you the page authority of that particular page.

 Apart from all these Moz’s Link Explorer gives you additional (and very useful) data about: